Flaming Carrot Comics

-Flaming Carrot Comics is an American superhero comic book created by Bob Burden, featuring the absurd, surreal adventure of the Flaming Carrot.
+Flaming Carrot Comics is an American superhero comic book created by Bob Burden, featuring the absurd, surreal adventures of the Flaming Carrot.

 The series first appeared in Visions #1, a magazine-size comic book publication.
 Flaming Carrot chronicled "the further adventures of the strangest man alive".
 Flaming Carrot is often noted for his distinctive exclamation "Ut!"
 Flaming Carrot adventures have been published by Aardvark-Vanaheim, Renegade Press, Dark Horse Comics, and Image Comics, among others.
 He has guest-starred and made cameos in comics published by Fantagraphics, Mirage Studios, Atomeka Press, and others.